The Best Black Friday Marketing Campaigns of All Time

 About the company: The Verge is a tech news website.

-The idea: The website chose a good old marketing strategy –– a prize draw, but with a twist.
+The 2019 campaign: The website chose a good old marketing strategy –– a prize draw but with a twist.
 People love free stuff, and on Black Friday The Verge offered them a chance to win a bag full of the best tech gear and gadgets

 Are you ready to solve the mystery? by 22 Days Nutrition

-About the company: 22 Days Nutrition is one of the most known food supplement retailers.
+About the company: 22 Days Nutrition is a plant-based health food company.

-The idea: Curiosity is hard to resist.
-Having added just one new element to its marketing campaign, the brand significantly increased the traffic to its website.
+The 2018 campaign: Curiosity is hard to resist.
+Having added just one new element to the marketing campaign, the brand significantly increased the traffic to their website.

-It provided each customer with Black Friday emails offering a unique discount ranging from 20 to 50%.
-Which one did you get?
-Go shopping online and check the decision of fortune!
+They sent each customer Black Friday emails offering a unique discount ranging from 20% to 50%.
+Which one have you got?
+Go shopping online and find out your fortune!

 #BNSignedEditions by Barnes & Noble

-About the company: Barnes & Noble is an online bookstore for books, NOOK ebooks & magazines.
+About the company: Barnes & Noble is an American bookseller.

-Take a look at Barnes & Noble’s decision: they have published over a half-million autographed books from acclaimed authors as their Black Friday deals, and this campaign resulted in one of the most successful holiday seasons.
+Take a look at Barnes & Noble’s solution: in 2016, they released over a half-million autographed books from acclaimed authors as their Black Friday deal.
+As a result, they had one of their most successful holiday seasons.

 About the company: Walmart is an American multinational retail corporation.

-The idea: Nowadays Black Friday has mostly migrated to online spaces.
-Many retailers launch their campaigns on social media, via emails, or start impressive sales on their websites.
-Being a giant in the offline sales industry, Walmart decided not to stay away and also enter the online game.
+The 2020 campaign: During the pandemic Black Friday completely took over online spaces.
+For obvious reasons, many retailers launched their campaigns exclusively on social media, via emails, or on their websites.
+Despite being a giant offline retailer, and one of few stores that could at least partially operate offline during the lockdown, Walmart still chose not to stay away and also enter the online game.

-In 2020 the brand launched a 6-day shopping campaign on social media, where they ran flash sales, discounted sale campaigns, trending and related content marketing, sale countdowns, and many other mini-campaigns within the main one.
+The brand launched a 6-day shopping campaign on social media, where they ran multiple mini-campaigns within the main one.

 Limited edition orangutan soap by Lush

-The idea: Again, a good example of a not-just-discounts approach.
-Lush chose a creative way to highlight the key values of the company and show it’s a cruelty-free brand.
+The 2017 campaign: Another good example of a not-just-discounts approach.
+Lush chose a creative way to highlight one of the company’s key values –– being a cruelty-free brand.

-On one of the Black Fridays, the company launched a limited edition soap in order to draw attention to the fact of how close to extinction orangutans are.
+On Black Friday 2017, the company launched a limited edition soap to draw attention to orangutan’s near extinction.
 All the revenue from sales went to the Sumatran Orangutan Society.

 Alternative Black Friday marketing campaigns